blumixid/docs/monitor_log/monitoringandlogging.md

 When you are using the Cloud Foundry infrastructure to run your apps on {{site.data.keyword.Bluemix_notm}}, you'll want to keep up with performance information such as health status, resource usage, and traffic metrics.
 With this performance information, you can then make decisions or take actions accordingly.

-To monitor Bluemix apps, use one of the following methods:
+To monitor {{site.data.keyword.Bluemix_notm}} apps, use one of the following methods:
 * Bluemix built-in monitoring mechanism.
 * Third-party options.
 For example, [New Relic](http://newrelic.com/){:new_window}.